 Avoid More Debt

 The last step to help Betty increase her financial fuel is encouraging her to track progress.
 She’ll need a simple way to track her financial fuel and lots of encouragement along the way.
-Some people are great at sticking to a budget.
-Unfortunately, Betty isn’t one of them.
-She’s tried to budget, but found herself falling off the wagon repeatedly.
-Explore these tips and tools to help Betty track her money.
+Remember, what gets tracked gets improved.